rafaelafilippozzi/First-order-methods-for-the-CHMP/README.md

 # First-order-methods-for-the-CHMP
-Routine used in the article "First-order methods for the convex hull membership problem.
+Routine used in the article: FILIPPOZZI, Rafaela; GONÇALVES, Douglas S.; SANTOS, Luiz-Rafael.
+First-order methods for the convex hull membership problem.
+European Journal of Operational Research, v.
+306, n.
+1, p.
+17-33, 2023.

 # Folders and Files